 Is your dog acting up?
 Here are our solutions to 7 common dog behaviour problems!

 One of the most common things we hear at Bailey’s Beds HQ is “ My dog chews up every single pet bed we buy them!”
-Luckily, we have made our dog beds as chew-proof as possible with hidden zippers and high quality fabrics!
+Luckily, we have made our personalised dog beds as chew-proof as possible with hidden zippers and strong, high quality fabrics!